GrubbyGroo/opensourcebootcamp/sql_server/intro_to_stored_procs.md

 Hint:
 * Review [SQL Server Table Join Video](https://www.youtube.com/watch?v=OqNirtQsz88&t=25)
+* Mac Users - You can also review [Bulk Import using Azure Data Studio](https://youtu.be/pKjB_ScRksY)
+* Windows Users - you can also review [Bulk Import using SSMS](https://youtu.be/Xyoszy-ZjbI)
+* You can choose which method to use for importing data into your table
 * Change the Query Parameter to include only location

 ## Challenge No. 2